LeonAndrade/LeonAndrade.github.io/README.md

 > <img src='img/price-range.png' alt='pandas pd.describe() output' width=180 height=220>
 >

-This tell us that **while the average transaction is just over $500.00, half are under $300.00 and the most common value for a transaction is as low as $15.00**.<br/>
+This tell us that **while the average transaction is just over $500.00, half of all transactions are under $300.00 and the most common value for a transaction is as low as $15.00**.<br/>

-The standard deviation is roughly 3 times the average, while the maximum price more than $160k, which indicates a large deviation probably due to some large outliers.
+The standard deviation is roughly 3 times the average, and the maximum price more than $160k, which indicates a large deviation probably due to some large outliers.

 In other words, **when we ask about averages, we are often looking for a *"center of balance"*** in those numbers.
 One way to get a feel of this center, is by looking at the *skewness* of the data, or how *unbalanced* it is.

-With this in mind we know there is a high concentration of transactions with lower values that decreases fast towards higher values.
+With this in mind we know there is a higher concentration of transactions with lower values that decreases fast towards higher values.

 let's plot this with some python: